ycm-core/YouCompleteMe/CONTRIBUTING.md

       match the code style you see.
     - Same thing for VimScript.
 Match the style of the existing code.

+2.  **Your code needs to be well written and easy to maintain**.
+This is of the _utmost_ importance.
+Other people will have to maintain your code so don't just throw stuff against the wall until things kinda work.

+3.  **Write tests for your code**.
+If you're changing the VimScript code then you don't have to since it's hard to test that code.
+This is also why you should strive to implement your change in Python if at all possible (and if it makes sense to do so).
+Python is also _much_ faster than VimScript.

-2.  **Explain in detail why your pull request makes sense.** Ask yourself, would this feature be helpful to others?
+4.  **Explain in detail why your pull request makes sense.** Ask yourself, would this feature be helpful to others?
 Not just a few people, but a lot of YCM’s users?
 See, good features are useful to many.
 If your feature is only useful to you and _maybe_ a couple of others, then that’s not a good feature.